Akhil007865678/YouTube-clone/README.md

 - Liked Videos: View all videos that you have liked in one place.
 - Uploaded Videos: Manage and view all your uploaded videos.
 - Shorts Videos: User can upload and watch shorts videos.
 - Save later: User can store any video in savelater to watch again.
+- Share: User also can share the shorts video.

 ## Usage